THE FIREBIRDS COMMITTEE

 Web-Site (Framework Knitters)

-Works in the financial sector – and a liveryman of the International Bankers – providing training and consultancy in corporate cash management and payment systems.
+Works in the financial sector – and a Court Assistant of the International Bankers – providing training and consultancy in corporate cash management and payment systems.
 His work takes him to all parts of the world – sounds glamorous but the sequence of airport, hotel and office is remarkably similar the world over.
 When not at 35,000 feet, he likes to maintain a modicum of fitness through running and ran the London Marathon in 2018 for the Samaritans as well as the more leisurely pursuits of golf, gardening and photography.
-Then undoes the good work with a relaxing G&T. A recent empty-nester with two children working in London and Nottingham, and currently is consort to Sheriff Liz Green.
+Then undoes the good work with a relaxing G&T. A recent empty-nester with two children working in London , and currently was consort to Sheriff Liz Green in 2018/19.

 Born and raised in the outskirts of London, my career began in publishing.
 I led a management buyout from the Daily Mail Group in 2008, transforming the company into a tech business.